Making a Will in Ireland

 In most cases during the Covid-19 emergency, we shall arrange a telephone or digital consultation with you following receipt of your completed instruction sheet.
 We will then prepare a draft of your Will and we can either:

-- If you wish, we can meet with you at your home or garden (travel time will apply bearing in mind we will have to bring two staff members to witness your Will).
+- If you wish, we can meet with you at your home or garden (travel time will apply to bear in mind we will have to bring two staff members to witness your Will).

 If you wish to proceed to make an appointment, please telephone us on